First published in Rewards and Fairies (1910) where it precedes “The Tree of Justice”. It has only a tenuous relationship with the story.

 …“Besides, what you call them are made-up things the People of the hills have never heard of—little buzzflies with butterfly wings and gauze petticoats, and shiny stars in their hair and a wand like a schoolteacher’s cane …”

-[Verse 8] Oh, lay your crossbows on the bank/And drop the knives from your hand
+[Verse 8] Oh, lay your crossbows on the bank/And drop the knives from your hand: Ralph Durand

-(p 276) points out that the fairies could not help the poachers while thay had iton in their hands.
+(p 276) points out that the fairies could not help the poachers while they had iron in their hands.
 See Rewards and Fairies p.
 229.